nicolito128/superimage/README.md

 # SuperImage
-Go module that provides some useful functions for working with images.
+The package provides some useful structures and functions for working with images.
+Apply effects such as blur or negative color to an image with a well-performing tool.

 ## Index
 - [SuperImage](#superimage)